hesther/espsim/README.md

 ESPsim provides a range of options to customize the behavior of `GetEspSim()`:

 * `prbCharge`  and `refCharge` to use custom partial charges.
 * `metric` determines the similarity metric used.
 Defaults to `metric = "carbo"` (Carbo similarity).
-Currently implemented: `carbo` and `tanimoto` (Tanimoto similarity, which is the overlap integral of A and B divided by the sum of the norms of A and B minus the overlap integral).
+Currently implemented: `carbo` with a range of -1 to 1 and `tanimoto` with a range of -1/3 to 1 (Tanimoto similarity, which is the overlap integral of A and B divided by the sum of the norms of A and B minus the overlap integral).
 * `renormalize` is a Boolean which determines whether the obtained similarities should be rescaled to the range `[0:1]` (or to a custom range, given by `customrange`)
 * `integrate` determines the integration routine.
 Defaults to `integrate = "gauss"` (analytic integration via Gaussian functions).
 Currently implemented: `gauss` and `mc` (Monte Carlo numeric integration).
 The main difference between the two is that integration via Gaussian functions encompasses integration over all space (including within van-der-Waals radii of atoms, and locations far away from the molecule), whereas the MC integration is local (up to a specified margin around the molecules), and excludes space within the van-der-Waals radii of atoms.
 The margin of the MC integration, i.e. the minimum distance between the van-der-Waals surface and the integration box can be specified via `marginMC` in Angstrom, and defaults to 10 Angstrom.
 Smaller integration margins yield a similarity comparison for the immediate vicinity of the molecule.
 The number of points of the integration per 1 cubic Angstrom can be set by `nMC`, and defaults to 1.
 Smaller numbers, such as 0.1 or 0.01 speed up the calculation but decrease the accuracy of the integration.
 * `partialCharges` determines the partial charge distribution to use.
 Defaults to `partialCharges = "gasteiger"`.
-Currently implemented: `gasteiger`, `mmff` (Merk Molecular Force Field MMFF94) or `resp` (quantum-mechanical determination of partial charges via Psi4 and fitting to the electrostatic potential under constraints (RESP)).
-Note that `resp` is much slower than using Gasteiger or MMFF94 charges.
+Currently implemented: `gasteiger`, `mmff` (Merk Molecular Force Field MMFF94), `ml` (Machine learning model adapted from [this article](https://doi.org/10.1039/D0SC04823B) - caution, only trained on neutral molecules!), or `resp` (quantum-mechanical determination of partial charges via Psi4 and fitting to the electrostatic potential under constraints (RESP)).
+Note that `resp` is much slower than using Gasteiger, MMFF94 or machine-learned charges.
 The method and basis set of the quantum mechanical calculation can be customized via `methodPsi4` (default `"scf"`, that is, Hartree-Fock) and `basisPsi4` (default `"3-21G"`).
 For available options, refer to Psi4.
 The number of electrostatic potential grid points within Psi4 can be regulated via `gridPsi4` (default `1`, that is 1 grid point per cubic Angstrom).

 ### Embedding, alignment and similarity